ktorio/ktor-documentation/topics/creating_interactive_website.md

 ### Learning more about Ktor

-On this page, you will find a set of hands-on tutorials that also focus more on specific parts of Ktor.
+On this page, you will find a set of tutorials that also focus more on specific parts of Ktor.
 For in-depth information about the framework, including further demo projects, check out [ktor.io](https://ktor.io/).

 ### Community, help and troubleshooting